pts/small-io-sys/README.md

 ## How to build it

 There are no prebuilt binaries.
-To get a working io.sys, you have to build everything from source.
-Part of source is the [winboot.98s file within KB311561](https://web.archive.org/web/20020204073516/http://download.microsoft.com/download/win98/patch/22527/w98/en-us/311561usa8.exe)
+To get a working io.sys, you have to build everything from sources and originals.
+The original file is the [winboot.98s file within KB311561](https://web.archive.org/web/20020204073516/http://download.microsoft.com/download/win98/patch/22527/w98/en-us/311561usa8.exe)
-(downloaded automatically if needed as part of the build), all other sources are files and the build tools are part of the small-io-sys Git repository.
+(downloaded automatically if needed as part of the build).
+Everything else (source files and build tools) is part of the small-io-sys Git repository.

-To build from source (except for winboot.98s, from which binary code and data is extracted and reused), you need a Linux i386 or amd64 system.
-(In the future, maybe a build system will be provided for Win32 as well.)
+To build it, you need a Linux i386 or amd64 system.
+(In the future, a build system could be provided for native Win32 as well.)
 Emulation (such as WSL2) and containers (such as Docker) also work fine.
-The Linux distribution doesn't matter, because the build tool programs are provided as statically linked Linux i386 executables.
+The build process works on any Linux distribution, because the build tool programs are provided as statically linked Linux i386 executables.

 To build small-io-sys, clone the Git repository and run compile.sh.
 More specifically, run these commands in a Linux i368 or amd64 terminal